darklang/dark/README.md

 - Wait until the terminal says "Finished initial compile" - this means the build server is ready
 - If you see "initial compile failed", it may be a memory issue.
 Ensure you have docker configured to provide 4GB of memory.
+- Open your browser to http://darklang.localhost:8000/a/YOURNAME/
+- Edit code normally - on each save in your filesystem, the app will be rebuilt and the browser will reload as necessary

 #### Get a Dark account for yourself